 Providing an appropriate and affordable level of infrastructure is one important contribution a council makes to its community.
 For example, councils provide and maintain local roads, bridges, public car parks, footpaths, sporting fields, parks and art galleries.

-Outside of metropolitan areas, councils are also responsible for water and sewerage.
+Outside of metropolitan areas, councils are also responsible for the provision of water supply and sewerage services and associated infrastructure.
 Councils must consult with their local community about providing and maintaining these public assets.